 Technique #2 – Lifting the Sky

 Another great technique is called Lifting the Sky.
-In my studio, it’s the first exercise that new students learn, but it also happens to be fantastic for depression.
-Learning from pictures or a video is a poor substitute for learning face-to-face from a living master, but you can still get starting using the link above.
-If you enjoy it, then do yourself a favor and find a good teacher.
+In my school, it’s the first exercise that new students learn, but it also happens to be fantastic for depression.

 Qigong is much more than just physical movements.
 If physical movements alone could cure depression, then depression would be cured with this article.
 Unfortunately, it’s not that simple.